Equivalences between Non-trivial Variants of 3LDT and Conv3LDT: Equivalences between different variants of 3

+Now we show equivalence of all non-trivial 3-partite variants of 3\LDT{} and a reduction from 1-partite variant to 3-partite variant.
+To avoid clutter, till the end of this section we do not write the parameter $c$ in the description of the considered variants as $c$ is preserved in all the presented reductions and satisfies $c\geq 2$.

-We start with the following preliminary lemma. \begin{lemma} All non-trivial 3-partite variants of 3-\LDT{} are subquadratic-equivalent. \end{lemma} \begin{proof} We need to show a reduction between any two non-trivial 3-partite variants of 3-\LDT{}.
-To this end, we establish three reductions: $\ldt 3\alpha0\red\ldt 3\alpha t$, $\ldt 3\alpha t\red\ldt 3\alpha 0$ and $\ldt 3\alpha0\red\ldt 3\beta0$ for all possible $\bar\alpha,\bar\beta$ and $t\ne 0$.
+\begin{lemma} All non-trivial 3-partite variants of 3\LDT{} are subquadratic-equivalent. \end{lemma} \begin{proof} We need to show a reduction between any two non-trivial 3-partite variants of 3\LDT{}.
+To this end, we establish three reductions: $\ldt 3\alpha0\red\ldt 3\alpha t$ and $\ldt 3\alpha t\red\ldt 3\alpha 0$ and finally $\ldt 3\alpha0\red\ldt 3\beta0$ for $\bar\alpha,\bar\beta$ and $t\ne 0$ such that all the considered variants are non-trivial.
+In each of those reductions we need to make sure that we obtain an instance of 3\LDT{} and not a semi-instance.
+Each of them requires the same additional clean-up stage that we present at the end of this proof.
 Reductions between other variants can be obtained by combining at most three of the above.